Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Evidence of Equivocation

-\item[\MessageDependencies.]
-It is an oracle which expresses direct dependencies between messages (\coqref{VLSM.Core.MessageDependencies}{MessageDependencies}).
-This assumption implies a dependency relation between messages (\coqref{VLSM.Core.MessageDependencies}{msg_dep_rel}).

-\item [\Received.]
-It is an oracle which can tell if a message was received on any trace leading to a component state (\coqref{VLSM.Core.Equivocation}{HasBeenReceivedCapability}).
-This assumption guarantees that any trace reaching the component state would contain this message.
-This assumption can be naturally lifted to composite states (\coqref{VLSM.Core.Equivocation}{composite_HasBeenReceivedCapability}).
-If such an oracle exists for a message $m$ and a state $s$, we denote its associated predicate by $\receivedM{s}{m}$.
+\begin{assumption}[Received, \coqref{VLSM.Core.Equivocation}{HasBeenReceivedCapability}] There exists an oracle which can tell if a message was received on every trace leading to a component state.
+For any message $m$ and state $s$, we denote this oracle predicate by $\receivedM{s}{m}$.
+It guarantees that any trace reaching the component state would contain this message.
+This assumption can be naturally lifted to composite states (\coqref{VLSM.Core.Equivocation}{free_composite_HasBeenReceivedCapability}).